List of famous failed startups and businesses in India - Updated 2023

 Reasons for failure

 I don’t know the full story behind its failure, as the founders are still hopeful of reviving the business and have not yet come out in the open to discuss their loss.
-As far as the internet tells me, the company failed because they had an Unscalable business model and a negative cash flow.
+As far as the internet tells me, the company failed because it had an Unscalable business model and a negative cash flow.

 Other than the negative cash flow, a faulty business model too was attributed to the company’s failure